apache/incubator-kie-kogito-runtimes/README.md

     * Do a sanity check with `grep -lir "5.2.x" * | grep -v "target"`.
 This lists all the files that are still using the old version, if there are any.

+* Set up jenkins build jobs for the branch.

+    * Go to the internal jenkins website inside the VPN.

+    * Clone each of the master build jobs for every git repo that was branched.

+        * Suffix the build job name with the branch name, for example `drools-5.2.x` and `droolsjbpm-integration-5.2.x`.

+        * Change the build job configuration to use the git repo branch, for example `5.2.x`.

+* Alert the dev mailing list and the IRC channel that the branch has been made.

+    * Remind everyone clearly that every new commit to `master` will not make the upcoming CR and Final release, unless they cherry-pick it to this new branch.

 Releasing from a release branch
 -------------------------------